-The importance of fairness in engineering, and a case study.
+The importance of fairness in engineering, and two case studies.

 As an engineer your decisions will have an impact on a variety of different groups of people.
 These stakeholders could include your employers, other engineers (including other members of the IET), other colleagues, customers and the public at large.
 As a professional you have a duty to treat all of these people fairly.